Duggar Drama: Dillards Still Lashing Out At Santa, And Who Exactly Is Derick’s ‘Maneater?’

 While it’s unclear how one can be careful when they are, the tweet overall seems to be a warning against going somewhere that might be dangerous — literally or spiritually.
 The Duggar son-in-law’s Bible reference is four verses in Proverbs 7.
 The entire passage can be read here at Bible Gateway, but in short, it describes witnessing an encounter with an ‘adulterous woman’ and expressing a warning against the same.

-Jill Duggar Dillard’s husband doesn’t name names in the tweet, but hashtags the phrase ‘she’s a maneater.’
+Jill Duggar Dillard’s husband doesn’t name names in the tweet, but hashtags the phrase “she’s a maneater.”
 So, who is he talking about?

 The timing could be a clue — Amy Duggar King just debuted on Marriage Boot Camp: Reality Stars on Friday, and it’s well-known that her style isn’t totally in line with the Duggar family’s beliefs.